jeffnhorner/jeffnhorner-headless-wordpress/README.md

 > View layer of headless wordpress web application.

-# Overview: A portfolio site using Nuxt.js and wordpress as a headless cms:
+# A portfolio site using Nuxt.js and wordpress as a headless cms:

 - Wordpress will be used a headless CMS
 - Nuxt.js (a vue.js framework) will be used as the presentation layer